cgibbs/GraphPaper/README.txt

 ---- INSTALLATION AND USAGE ----

-You can run either gpOriginal.py or gpRefactor.py, or if you don't have Python, you can run gpRefactor.exe in the dist folder.
+You can run either gpOriginal.py or gpRefactor.py.
+But I recommend gpRefactor.py.

+Requires PyGame.

 ---- CONTROLS ----